-In this course, students discover how their senses, perceptions, emotions, and intelligence influence the way they think, feel, and learn.
+Psychology provides students with the opportunity to discover how their senses, perceptions, emotions, and intelligence influence the way they think, feel, and learn.
 In this course, students learn about the field of psychology, including the concepts and tools used to assess intelligence, sensation and perception, memory, motivation and emotion, and learning.
 At the end of this course, students gain both knowledge of and appreciation for psychology and how it affects everyone.